riosengineer/Bicepify/bicep-examples/onlyIfNotExists/README.md

 It's particularly valuable for deploying resources that should only be created once, such as Key Vault secrets, where you want to avoid overwriting existing values or encountering "resource already exists" errors.

+> [!NOTE]
-**Key Concept**: The decorator checks only the resource **name** - it does not compare properties or configurations.
+> The decorator checks only the resource **name** - it does not compare properties or configurations.
 If a resource with the same name exists, deployment is skipped entirely for that resource, regardless of whether its properties match the template definition.

 Learn more about the `@onlyIfNotExists()` decorator in the [official Microsoft Learn documentation](https://learn.microsoft.com/azure/azure-resource-manager/bicep/resource-declaration?WT.mc_id=MVP_319025#onlyifnotexists-decorator).